Dev-Reddy/Dev-Reddy-TeamPrithvi_Yi-IDS4/README.md

 1. Clone the repository.
 2. Install the npm packages by running `npm install`.
 3. Run the code by running `node server.js`.
+4. Open the browser and go to `http://localhost:3300/`.
+5. For admin functions go to `http://localhost:3300/admin`.

+### TEST ID FOR USER LOGIN - email: "john@doe.com", password: "password",

 ## Team Members